WoodMath/PyOpenNI2/README.md

 system follows the standards.
 I don't care supporting it (well, others may) because Microsoft hasn't made a single action to support us as developers.

-After that mini-rant, left to say is that you should switch to another OS (it's worth the change), or try searching for people having the same problem, installing MinGW, or file an issue.
+After that mini-rant, left to say is that you should switch to another OS, like Linux (it's worth the change), or try searching for people having the same problem, installing MinGW, or file an issue.
 But in the latter, *don't expect much support*.
 What's more, the whole `distutils` doesn't support Windows.

 ## Usage